Ask Experts Questions for FREE Help!

 The question partly came about from reading an article about Kew Gardens in England, they have achieved storing 10% of the worlds seeds, and they store them at -270c

-Above this they state there is still metabolic reaction occuring, and that got me thinking as to why some seeds I have planted, have germinated quicker than others, while still being the same species and same environment
+Above this they state there is still metabolic reaction occurring, and that got me thinking as to why some seeds I have planted, have germinated quicker than others, while still being the same species and same environment

-Anyway, thanks for helping
+Anyway, thanks for helping :)

-Hi! phlanx, your welcome.
+Hi!
+Phlanx, your welcome.

 The Kew is an excellent starting source for study material..